Cisa Pass

 The Cisa Pass or La Cisa Pass is a mountain pass in Italy that marks the division between the Ligurian and Tuscan Apennines.
 It is located on the border between northern Tuscany (Province of Massa-Carrara) and Emilia-Romagna (Province of Parma), near the source of the Magra River at an altitude of 1,040 meters (3,414 feet) above sea level.

+Climate

+Cisa's climate is classified as warm-summer mediterranean climate (Köppen: Csb).
+The annual average temperature is 8.3 C, the hottest month in July is 17.8 C, and the coldest month is 0.4 C in February.
+The annual precipitation is 1428.5 mm, of which October is the wettest with 202.3 mm, while July is the driest with only 42.4 mm.